Amplitudes/amplitudes/_pages/newResources.md

 2. Data repositories[^dataCite]
       * [Dataverse](http://thedata.org): "A repository for research data that takes care of long-term preservation and good archival practices, while   researchers can share, keep control of, and get recognition for their data."
       * [FigShare](http://figshare.com): "A repository where users can make all of their research outputs available in a citable, shareable, and discoverable manner."
       * [Zenodo](http://zenodo.org): "A repository service that enables researchers, scientists, projects, and institutions to share and showcase multidisciplinary research results (data and publications) that are not part of existing institutional or subject-based repositories."
+CERN related.
       * [Dryad](http://datadryad.org): "A repository that aims to make data archiving as simple and as rewarding as possible through a suite of services not necessarily provided by publishers or institutional websites."
       * [DataBib](http://databib.org): "Databib is a tool for helping people identify and locate online repositories of research data.
 Users and bibliographers create and curate records that describe data repositories that users can search."
       * [Re3data.org](http://www.re3data.org): "Re3data is a global registry of research data repositories from different academic disciplines for researchers, funding bodies, publishers, and scholarly institutions."